swethasubu93/Google-Isolated-Sign-Language-Recognition/README.md

 # Isolated Sign Language Recogonition
-Google American Sign Language detection using state-of-art deep learning models is a Kaggle competition (https://www.kaggle.com/competitions/asl-signs).
+Google American Sign Language detection using state-of-art deep learning models is a [Kaggle competition](https://www.kaggle.com/competitions/asl-signs).
 The project's purpose is to classify solitary American Sign Language (ASL) signs.
 We trained a transformer and LSTM models on labeled landmark data.
 The delivarable is a TensorFlow Lite model fro mobile application.

 ## Data
 The landmarks were extracted from raw videos with the MediaPipe holistic model.